crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/rpi4-ws/README.md

 ### Simple Demo
 This demo instantiates a Linux VM and an OP-TEE VM.
 Insert the sdcard in your pc, and wait for it to mount the boot partition.
-The script expects it to be mount on `/media/$USER/boot`
+Otherwise mount the sd card manually.
+The script expects `SDCARD` to be set (e.g.,`/media/$USER/boot`)

 ``` sh
 ./build-demo-vtee.sh
 ```